BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Credits:**

 - bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)).
-His fully patched DSDT showed me what the key ACPI fixes are.
 Also many of the follow-up posts in the same forum.
-My build would be be possible without thsse guy's work.
+My build would be be possible without these guy's work.
 - Dortania's OpenCore Install Guide ([Here](https://dortania.github.io/OpenCore-Install-Guide/))

 **What I did differently (not claiming to be the 1st):**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
 - This patch is necessary for on-board audio to work with AppleALC.
-Now, static DSDT patching is no longer necessary, as all key fixes can be done with SSDTs, resulting in a more flexable OC loader.
+With this hot fix, all key patches can be done with SSDTs, resulting in a more flexable OC loader.

 **Included in this EFI folder:**